-If controlled sampling units are to be employed, an appropriately sized quadrat9 should be haphazardly placed on a number of both horizontal and vertical surfaces and the same percentage coverage estimations described above should be made.
+If controlled sampling units are to be employed, an appropriately sized quadrat should be haphazardly placed on a number of both horizontal and vertical surfaces and the same percentage coverage estimations described above should be made.
 This can be facilitated by dividing the quadrat into a number of smaller squares (e.g. 5 x 5 cm squares) and using the intersection points as a means of estimating percentage coverage and subsequently reducing surveyor bias (see Figure 3).
+Note that quadrat sizes used for previous rock pool studies vary dramatically.
+They are generally much smaller than those used for rocky shore sampling (0.25 m2) (hence termed micro-quadrats) and range from 4 cm2 to 12 cm2 (see Firth et al., 2014; Underwood & Skilleter, 1996).
+Noble-James et al. (2017) contains on how to select appropriate sampling unit sizes.

 For vertical surfaces, controlled quadrat areas can be viewed by pressing plexiglass boxes against the vertical surfaces of pools (see Van Tamelen, 1996; Atalah & Crowe, 2010) or by using periscopes to reflect the view of quadrats held against the surfaces (see Underwood & Skilleter, 1996).
 Approaches using endoscopic cameras with integrated lighting, viewing screens and a quadrat fixed in the field of view may also provide a means of rapidly assessing vertical surfaces in a standardised manner.

 If necessary, cryptic flora and fauna should be collected and preserved for post-survey identification and some samples should be retained as voucher specimens.
-There is also the option to collect canopy turf samples in order to assess the associated invertebrate assemblages (see Bunker, 2010), and to collect core10 samples if or when sediments are present on the pool floor, in order to assess the associated infaunal communities present.
+There is also the option to collect canopy turf samples in order to assess the associated invertebrate assemblages (see Bunker, 2010), and to collect core samples if or when sediments are present on the pool floor, in order to assess the associated infaunal communities present.
+The most appropriate core size to use for rock pool assessments should be determined by considering the guidance on selecting appropriate sampling unit sizes provided in Noble-James et al. (2017).